Churn Rate Calculator

 Period conversions.
 For comparability across periods under a constant hazard assumption, annual_churn = 1 − (1 − monthly_churn)^12 and monthly_churn = 1 − (1 − annual_churn)^(1/12).
 Apply the same compounding to retention: annual_retention = (1 − monthly_churn)^12.

 Assumptions & edge cases.
 Customers are counted at discrete period boundaries; “New” includes acquisitions and reactivations within the period; churn cannot be negative.
-Start must be > 0 for rates; if Start = 0, rates are undefined.
+Start must be > 0 for rates; if Start = 0, rates are not defined.
 Round displayed percentages to 2 decimals by default; a “Show decimals” toggle can also display rates in 0–1 form.
 There are no universal “good/bad” thresholds; organizations often set internal, monthly-based bands and, when needed, scale them to other periods using the compounding above.